ewjay/fapiwiki/FAPI_Meeting_Notes_2022-06-01_Atlantic.rst

 Australia (Mike L.)
 ------------------------------------
 * Work of FAPI 2.0 security analysis on the way @ U. Stuttgart.
-* New SW Uni.
+* Gail was introduced to South Wales University of Australia who will help with the analysis

 Brazil (Mike L.)
 ---------------------------
 * Still trying to finalize CIBA for Open Banking.
-* Workshop for Open Insurance in July and August.
+* Outreach Workshops for Open Insurance in July and August

+  * Will cover specs and conformance testing and submission

+* Phase 2 certifications to start in September 2022
+* Working on finalizing recommendation changes to certification program requested by Brazil and Saudi

 Berlin Group (Daniel)
 --------------------------------